Amazon Marketplace

 EFN is Amazon's network of fulfillment centers in Europe.
 Sellers can use EFN to ship from various European warehouses.
 EFN optimizes shipping times and costs for European markets.

-Open term pageEOD
+Open glossary pageEOD

 End of Day